Costa Rica Slow

 “What will the weather be like during the retreat?”

-Mid‑March falls right in the dry season, with warm and increasingly sunny days.
+Mid‑March falls right in the dry season, with warm and sunny days.
 Daytime temperatures typically range from 30 °C to 33 °C (86 °F to 91 °F)—hot and often humid near the beach.
 Nighttime temperatures usually settle between 22 °C to 24 °C (72 °F to 75 °F)—still pleasantly warm.
 Expect mostly sunny skies with occasional clouds midday.
 Afternoon brief showers are possible but rare.
 Humidity is moderate to high, especially near the coast.
 Light breezes often help with comfort.
 Ocean conditions are warm and pleasant—perfect for a dip or relaxing by the shore.

 “What should I bring?”